8075 W 3rd St, Los Angeles, CA 90048

 In California, the statute of limitations for domestic violence, California, charges sets deadlines for how long prosecutors have to file cases.
-Specifically, the statute of limitations for domestic violence in California is five years from the date of the incident for both misdemeanor and felony offenses, as established by Senate Bill 273 which went into effect on January 1, 2020.
-However, with the new Senate Bill 690, the statute of limitations will be extended to seven years, starting from January 1, 2025.
-Knowing these timelines is crucial for victims seeking justice and for defendants preparing their defense.
+The statute of limitations for domestic violence in California is currently five years and will extend to seven years starting January 1, 2025.

 Key Takeaways